🇻🇳

 Very Common

-Vietnam's most famous dishes — phở, bún bò Huế, hủ tiếu, and canh soups — are based on long-cooked meat or bone stock at conventional venues.
-A vegetable topping does not indicate a vegetable broth; the broth itself is the issue.
-At ăn chay restaurants this risk disappears.
-At conventional venues, assume meat stock at traditional and non-specialist restaurants unless the kitchen confirms otherwise — modern city kitchens and tourist-facing venues may offer vegetable broth, but this requires direct confirmation each time.
+Vietnam's most famous dishes, including pho, bun bo Hue, hu tieu, and canh soups, are based on long-cooked meat or bone stock at conventional venues.
+A vegetable topping does not indicate a vegetable broth.
+At an chay restaurants this risk disappears.
+At conventional venues, assume meat stock unless the kitchen confirms otherwise.
+Modern city kitchens may offer vegetable broth, but this requires direct confirmation each time.

 Oyster Sauce